kaba2/react-mobx-signals/README.md

 ### Aggregation

 Aggregation is a useful technique with signals and slots.
 Each slot in a connection can _return_ a value.
 An _aggregator_ object attaches to a signal, and observes, combines, and perhaps stores the connection-values, which it can then return as the result of the signal emittance process.
 The aggregate return type can differ from the slot return type.
-The aggregator can also stop the emitting process based on its observed values.
+The aggregator can stop the emitting process based on its observed values.
 For example, a signal could be asking each object behind a slot to perform a given task.
 Once an object agrees to carry out that task, the emitting process is stopped.

 ### Implementation

 Implementing the signals and slots mechanism is simple.
-For example, the source code for typed-signals library takes about 360 lines with comments and some additional bells and whistles.
-Modifying this library or rolling your own should be in reach for any project.
+For example, the source code for the `typed-signals` library takes about 360 lines with comments and some additional bells and whistles.
+Modifying this library or rolling your own are both  realistic options.

 `React`
 -------